 There are over 50 different parks located all over Winneshiek County with 20 of them located in the Decorah area alone.
 View a map for directions.
-A few stand out to be exceptional and are featured on this page.
+Here are a few of our favorite parks.

 34 acres along the Upper Iowa river south of Ohio Street (Near Aase Haugen Home).
 The park consists of mowed trails for walking, running, hiking, biking, and cross-country skiing.
 Also has a beautiful butterfly garden and benches to sit and enjoy the scenery.

 115 acres in the northern part of Decorah.
 This park presents a scenic 200 ft natural waterfall and stream, ice cave, trails for hiking, mountain biking and cross-country skiing as well as being a historical marker.
 It also provides picnic tables and grills for cooking out and bonfires.

 Located northwest of Decorah, the park provides a canoe and inner-tube landing, hiking and cross-country skiing trails, as well as a spring feed waterfall.

 Found on 105 acres between Decorah and Freeport.
 Palisades Park has a scenic overlook, trails for hiking, mountain biking and cross-country skiing.
 Also provides picnic tables, benches and grills for cooking out.